TL; DR: Scrum Developer Anti-Patterns

-After covering the Scrum Master and the Product Owner, this article addresses Development Team anti-patterns, covering all Scrum Events as well as the Product Backlog artifact.
-Learn more about what to look out for if you want to support your fellow teammates.
+After covering the anti-patterns of the Scrum Master, the Product Owner, and the stakeholders, this article addresses Scrum Developer anti-patterns, covering all Scrum Events and the Product Backlog artifact.
+Continue reading and learn more about what to look out for if you want to support your teammates who build the Increment.

-(Check out the complete Scrum Guide 2017 list on the Development Team by downloading the Scrum Guide Reordered.)
+(Check out the complete Scrum Guide 2020 list on the Developers by downloading the Scrum Guide Reordered.)

 Cannot see the form?

 The following list of Developer anti-patterns addresses all four Scrum events plus the Sprint itself:

 Most of the following Developer anti-patterns mostly result from a lack of focus or procrastination:

 - No WiP limit: There is no work in progress limit.
 (The purpose of the Sprint is to deliver a potentially shippable Product Increment that provides value to the customers and thus to the organization.
 This goal requires focused work to accomplish the necessary work to meet the Sprint Goal by the end of the Sprint.
 The flow theory suggests that a team’s productivity improves with a work-in-progress (WiP) limit.
 The WiP limit defines the maximum number of tasks the Developers can work on simultaneously.
 Exceeding this WiP number creates additional queues that consequently reduce the overall throughput of the Developers.
 The cycle time—the period between starting and finishing a ticket—measures this effect.)